andrew-kamenchuk/xmlparser-java/README.md

 ## Concept

-Under the hood parser uses SAXParser to seek through your file.xml for nodes you choice.
+The parser uses SAXParser to seek through your file.xml, and uses your handlers to process DOM nodes

-Then it creates dom Element from found node and calls your handlers via Executor.execute

 ## Usage